pattonsgirl/CEG3120/Projects/Project3/README.md

 Your deliverable for this portion is only **your CloudFormation template**.

 If you **could not perform** a task via the Cloud Formation template, you'll need to document how you manually performed the task during Part 2 for a partial credit opportunity.
+You may specify your research into completing taskings as long as you highlight that it is research based - not something your project implemented.

 Modify the template in the following ways:

-1. Use AMI of your choice (from P1/P2 for example)
+1. Use AMI of your choice that is Ubuntu 18+ or Amazon Linux 2
 2. VPC CIDR block: `172.18.0.0/23`
 3. Public subnet range: `172.18.0.0 - 172.18.0.255`
 4. Private subnet range: `172.18.1.0 - 172.18.1.255`